 The interest rates are fixed at 0.25% and 1.00% per annum and are payable semi-annually in arrears on March 15 and September 15 of each year, commencing on March 15, 2015.
-During the years ended December 31, 2016, 2015 and 2014, the Company recognized \$4.9 million, \$5.1 million and \$1.4 million, respectively, of interest expense related to the amortization of initial purchasers' discount and debt issuance costs.
-The Company recognized \$11.9 million of coupon interest expense in each of the years ended December 31, 2016 and 2015, and \$3.3 million in the year ended December 31, 2014.
+During the years ended December 31, 2017, 2016 and 2015, the Company recognized \$88.5 million, \$83.9 million and \$79.3 million, respectively, of interest expense related to the amortization of initial purchasers' discount and debt discount prior to capitalization of interest.
+The Company recognized \$11.9 million of coupon interest expense in each of the years ended December 31, 2017, 2016 and 2015.

 Each \$1,000 of principal of these Notes will initially be convertible into 12.8793 shares of the Company's common stock, which is equivalent to an initial conversion price of approximately \$77.64 per share, subject to adjustment upon the occurrence of specified events.
-Holders of these notes may convert their notes at their option at any time until close of business on the second scheduled trading day immediately preceding the relevant matur ity date which is March 15, 2019 for the 2019 Notes and March 15, 2021 for the 2021 Notes.
+Holders of these notes may convert their notes at their option at any time until close of business on the second scheduled trading day immediately preceding the relevant maturity date which is March 15, 2019 for the 2019 Notes and March 15, 2021 for the 2021 Notes.
 Further, holders of each of these notes may convert their notes at their option prior to the respective dates above, only under the following circumstances: